 Transportation and Infrastructure:

-- Congressman Mooney voted in favor the Fixing America’s Surface Transportation Act of 2015 which reauthorized the federal highway program for five years.
+- Congressman Mooney voted in favor the Fixing America’s Surface Transportation Act of 2015 which reauthorized the federal highway program.
 This was accomplished without raising the federal gas tax.
 The bill included $205 billion dollars for highway projects and $48 billion for transit projects.

-- Under the bill, West Virginia will receive $2.6 billion over the next five years for road projects.
+- Under the bill, West Virginia received $2.6 billion over the past five years for road projects.
 This funding is crucial to fix West Virginia’s crumbling infrastructure and to support ongoing projects like Corridor H and to widen Route 35.

 - Congressman Mooney is working to ensure that West Virginia’s railroads are safe and reliable.
 He cosponsored H.R.
 3652, the Positive Train Control Enforcement and Implementation Act that will ensure that new technology is applied to freight railcars to ensure that communities surrounding train tracks are protected.